grpc/proposal/A66-otel-stats.md

     `call` can have multiple `attempts` with retries/hedging.
-*   The various gRPC implementations can record the compressed message lengths, but not all implementations can get the uncompressed message length (as recommended by OTel RPC conventions.)
+*   The various gRPC implementations can record the compressed message lengths, but not all implementations can get the uncompressed message length (as recommended by OpenTelemetry RPC conventions.)

 This gRFC, hence, intends to override the
 [General RPC conventions](https://opentelemetry.io/docs/specs/otel/metrics/semantic_conventions/rpc-metrics/)